firebase/firebase-js-sdk/docs-devsite/auth.totpsecret.md

 ## TotpSecret.generateQrCodeUrl()

-Returns a QRCode URL as described in https://github.com/google/google-authenticator/wiki/Key-Uri-Format This can be displayed to the user as a QRCode to be scanned into a TOTP App like Google Authenticator.
+Returns a QR code URL as described in https://github.com/google/google-authenticator/wiki/Key-Uri-Format This can be displayed to the user as a QR code to be scanned into a TOTP app like Google Authenticator.
 If the optional parameters are unspecified, an accountName of <userEmail> and issuer of <firebaseAppName> are used.

 <b>Signature:</b>